 Every Wednesday Matinee

-On Wednesdays at 2 pm, Montclair Public Library hosts The Every Wednesday Matinee, a classic film series presented in its auditorium.
-In May 2018, family classic movies will be shown.
+On Wednesdays at 2 pm, Montclair Public Library hosts The Every Wednesday Matinee, a film series presented in its auditorium.
+In September 2019 we will be watching movies about working and workplace conditions.
 The movies are as follows:

 The Grapes of Wrath (September 4) Starring: Henry Fonda, Jane Darwell, John Carradine, Charley Grapewine.
 Story of the migration of the Joad family to California from their dust- bowl farm in Oklahoma during the Great Depression.
 (1940, 129 minutes, Black & White)